p-harting/local-bar/README.md

 ### Content

 - Instructions on how to implement a resposive navigation bar was taken from the love running tutorials
+- Design for hr element was taken from [CSSTricks](https://css-tricks.com/examples/hrs/)
 - All icons were taken from [Font Awesome](https://fontawesome.com/)
 - All fonts were taken from [Google Fonts](https://fonts.google.com/)